p25-dvm/p25-dvm.github.io/docs/conventional-hotspot/conventional-hotspot.md

         tgid: 20001 # Change this to your preferred talkgroup ID
     ```

-6. **Optional:** Populate `rid_acl.dat` if you wish to restrict access by radio ID.
+7. **Optional:** Populate `rid_acl.dat`
+    - This step is necessary if you wish to restrict access to your FNE by radio ID.
 This can always be configured later.

     ```bash
     sudo nano /opt/dvm/rules/rid_acl.dat